Welcome to Zorro! Getting Started

 a 'robot' and not a trading platform, but has some elements of both.
-Technically it's a frontend to a software library specialized on time series analysis and trading strategies.
+Technically it's a frontend to a software library specialized on time series analysis,

 The frontend allows with a few button clicks to edit strategy scripts, train machine learning algorithms, optimize parameters, backtest system with several methods, and trade them live with